DNS Hardening on Manjaro: Ignore DHCP

 reach

-A lot of interesting stuff might happen when it comes to generating your IP but,
+A lot of interesting stuff might happen when it comes to generating your IP, but

 let us ignore them.
 We’ve proven that it is necessary, and that it is related to

 your router in one way or another.
-When it comes to home networks your IP is
+When it comes to home networks, your IP is

-leased by the DHCP server inside your router: When you connect, you ask for it,
+leased by the DHCP server inside your router: when you connect, you ask for it,

-and you receive one, for a given time.
+and you receive one for a given time.
 That’s it… almost.

 There are many significant technologies that are hidden in this simplistic model (such as NAT), but these are not needed in this context.

-You see DHCP servers are usually kinda nice and want to help you out.
+You see, DHCP servers are usually kinda nice and want to help you out.
 So,

-such as these of:
+such as those for:

 - The